How to apply to the Doctoral Programme in Fine Arts

 Eligibility

-The applicant will be deemed eligible to apply if they have the required educational background, have provided proof of their language proficiency according to the Academy’s requirements, and have submitted the application with all the required attachments within the application period.
-The applications of applicants who have been deemed eligible to apply will be evaluated, and based on this evaluation, some of the applicants will be invited to take part in the next stage of the admissions procedure.
+The applicant will be deemed eligible to apply if they: i) have the required educational background, ii) have provided proof of their language proficiency according to the Academy’s requirements, and iii) have submitted the application with all the required attachments within the application period.
+The applications of all applicants who have been deemed eligible to apply will be evaluated, and based on this evaluation, some of the applicants will be invited to take part in the next stage of the admissions procedure.

 Educational background

-Applicants can be admitted to doctoral studies if they have completed one of the following:
+Applicants can be admitted to doctoral studies if they have completed:

 • an applicable higher university degree